yanyu6/RepData_PeerAssessment1/PA1_template.md

 ## [1] "weekday" "weekend"
 ```

-*Make a panel plot containing a time series plot (i.e. type = "l") of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all weekday days or weekend days (y-axis).
+Make a panel plot containing a time series plot (i.e. type = "l") of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all weekday days or weekend days (y-axis).

-  +First, we recalculate the average number of steps by the 5-minute interval across all weekday days or weekend days.
+  First, we recalculate the average number of steps by the 5-minute interval across all weekday days or weekend days.

 ```r
 data6 <- aggregate(finaldata$steps, by  = list(finaldata$interval, finaldata$days), FUN=mean)